aleck31/ec2-quicklook/README.md

 - 🔍 Query EC2 instance details and OD pricing
 - 💾 EBS volume OD pricing
-- 🌐 Support for all AWS regions
+- 🌐 Support for both AWS Global and China regions
 - 📊 Detailed instance specifications
 - 🚀 Serverless deployment with AWS Chalice
 - 📝 Swagger UI API documentation

 ## What is this project?

-This is an demonstration project for [AWS Chalice](https://aws.github.io/chalice/), a micoservice framework for writing serverless appications in python.
-The project features a responsive web frontend, RESTful backend APIs, and integrated Swagger UI for API documentation.
+This is a demonstration project for [AWS Chalice](https://aws.github.io/chalice/), a microservice framework for writing serverless applications in Python.
+The project features a modern Vue.js frontend with Bootstrap-Vue components, RESTful backend APIs, and integrated Swagger UI for API documentation.

 You can deploy it to the AWS cloud with a single command.
 No servers, containers, or storage resources are required for deployment.